 A typical NYC post-closing possession agreement will include at a minimum the following:

 - Cost of the Post-Closing Possession – to stay on the property, the seller agrees to pay all carrying costs for the duration of their occupancy.
-This includes the mortgage payment, monthly maintenance fees, utilities and any other costs related to the property.
+This includes the mortgage payment, monthly maintenance fees, utilities and any other expenses related to the property.

 - Escrow Amount – to protect the buyer, a portion of the sales proceeds will be held in escrow until the seller has vacated the premises.
 This amount is negotiable but is typically 2-3% of the sale price.